 EMS training for knee stability

-How to place EMS electrodes for knee stability training
+How to place EMS pads for knee stability training

-Here you can see the correct electrode placement for knee instability for EMS treatment with an EMS device.
-You can place the electrodes as shown in the picture to stabilise your knee with EMS.
+Here you can see the correct pad placement for training against knee instability with an EMS machine.
+You can place the pads as shown in the picture to stabilise your knee with EMS training.

 EMS devices and electrode recommendations

 Since the stress sensations and goals of EMS training are very individual, we have compiled an overview with different needs for you.
-Simply connect and attach the electrodes, select the programme and start the training:
+Simply connect and attach the muscle stimulator pads, select the program and start the training:

-All programmes are included in our TENS-EMS combination unit STIM-PRO X9.
+All programs are included in our TENS-EMS combo machine STIM-PRO X9.

 Beginners: Here we recommend the program P17.